 My research interests span diverse areas of mathematical optimization, with a unifying theme of developing new methodologies for large-scale optimization drawing from motivating applications in renewable energy.
 I have published work in chance constrained optimization, mixed-integer conic optimization, robust optimization, stochastic programming, algebraic modeling, automatic differentiation, numerical linear algebra, and parallel computing techniques for large-scale problems.

 In 2012, Iain Dunning and I (later joined by Joey Huchette) started developing JuMP, an open-source algebraic modeling language for optimization.
 Since then, JuMP has been used for teaching in at least 10 universities and by numerous researchers and companies worldwide.
+We were recently awarded the INFORMS Computing Society prize for this work.
 I am a co-founder of the JuliaOpt organization which has brought together early adopters in academia and industry with the goal of developing high quality open-source software for optimization in Julia.
 I'm always interested to hear of who's using JuMP, so please get in touch.

 In addition to the above academic talks, I have given JuMP tutorials, often together with fellow developers, at University of British Columbia (November 2016), Imperial College London (September 2016), Universidade Federal do Paraná (July 2016, in mostly Portuguese), Optimization Days 2016 (May 2016), JuliaCon 2015 (June 2015), MIT Energy Initiative (April 2015), Carnegie Mellon University (March 2015), Grid Science Winter School (January 2015), UC Berkeley (November 2014), Universidad Adolfo Ibañez (January 2014, in Spanish), and MIT Operations Research Center (October 2013).